On the computational hardness needed for quantum cryptography: Introduction

-Yan~\cite{Yan22} observed that we can view the purified generation of the EFI pair as a canonical form commitment where the output corresponds to the commitment register $\mathsf C$ and the purification corresponds to the opening register $\mathsf R$.
-They further showed that for canonical form commitments, the statistical distance requirement of EFI is equivalent to statistical binding of the commitment, and the computational indistinguishability requirement of EFI is equivalent to computational hiding of the commitment.
-Thus an EFI pair is essentially a statistically binding canonical form commitment, and this is indeed the starting point of our work.
+It is possible to view the purified generation of the EFI pair as a canonical form commitment where the output corresponds to the commitment register $\mathsf C$ and the purification corresponds to the opening register $\mathsf R$.
+When viewed this way, the statistical distance guarantee of the EFI pair translates to statistical binding property, whereas the computational indistinguishability of the EFI pair translates to the computational hiding property of the commitment.
+Thus an EFI pair is essentially a statistically binding canonical form commitment.
+This observation (which is implicit in \cite{Yan22}) is indeed the starting point of our work.

-In fact, Yan also proved a round collapsing theorem, showing that any quantum commitment can be compiled into the canonical form while preserving the hiding and binding properties.
-Therefore, since statistically binding commitments and statistically hiding commitments are equivalent \cite{CrepeauLS01,Yan22}, we can construct EFI pairs from either one.
+Furthermore, the round collapsing theorem in \cite{Yan22} shows that any quantum commitment can be compiled into the canonical form while preserving the hiding and binding properties.
+Since statistically binding commitments and statistically hiding commitments are equivalent \cite{CrepeauLS01,Yan22}, we can construct EFI pairs from either one.

-However, showing how to construct EFI pairs from commitment schemes that are neither statistically binding nor statistically hiding appears more challenging.
+Showing how to construct EFI pairs from commitment schemes that are neither statistically binding nor statistically hiding appears more challenging.
 One may hope to somehow construct a candidate EFI pair of states, and prove computational indistinguishability from computational security of the commitment, and statistical distance via an inefficient attack on the commitment scheme.
 However, it is not clear how to transform an inefficient attack against the binding property into a distinguishing attack as needed for EFI pairs.
 (Classically, this part can be done using one-way functions, but, as argued above, these techniques do not have natural quantum analogues.)

-Instead, our main idea is to go through oblivious transfer, where the security for both ends can be naturally viewed as distinguishing tasks, and thus it is more amenable to constructing EFIs even when neither party has statistical security.
+We get around this difficulty by going through oblivious transfer, where the security for both ends can be naturally viewed as distinguishing tasks, and is thus more amenable to constructing EFIs even without statistical security.
 In fact, we observe that semi-honest OT suffices.
+Let us elaborate.